 From the Kesselfall-Alpenhaus, take the bus to the Restaurant "Heidnische Kirche" (2040 m).
 There are actually two busses interrupted by an elevator.
 These buses run only in the summer season from mid-May to mid-October.
 Details on www.tauerntouristik.at.
 The fee is € 16,00.
 The reservoirs of the hydroelectric power company are a big tourist attraction.

 The restaurant at the reservoir is where the walk to the Heinrich-Schwaiger-Haus begins.

-you can find an article in the magazin of the german alpine club (DAV-Panorama 3/2002, of course in german language) about the Heinrich-Schwaiger-Haus and it's history and mountains
+here you can find an article in the magazine of the german alpine club (DAV-Panorama 3/2002, of course in German language) about the Heinrich-Schwaiger-Haus and its history and mountains

 If you want to climb Wiesbachhorn via the firn ridge of Kaindlgrat, it is advisable not to go too late in the summer season because if snow has melted the route loses much of its attractiveness.
-So a good time is shortly after opening of the hut mid June to mid July - and perhaps again in September if there is fresh snow
+So a good time is shortly after the opening of the hut mid-June to mid-July - and perhaps again in September if there is fresh snow